cfpb/design-system/docs/pages/integrating-the-design-system-into-your-project.md

   ```

-  *Note:* Be sure to run the Less files through
+  *Note:* Be sure to run the SCSS files through

   [Autoprefixer](https://github.com/postcss/autoprefixer),